voi-api/voi-api.github.io/maas-pro.md

     ]
 }
 ```
-Start rental makes a vehicle accessible to ride with.
-To request to start a rental, the `userId` and `vehicleId` are provided in the request body.
+Start rental makes a vehicle accessible to ride.
+The vechileId is usually retreved by either the user selecting the [scooter in the app](#get-vehicles-by-zone) or the user scanning the [vechile code](#get-vehicle-by-code) present on the scooter.
 The partner decides what, if any, limitations should be set on who can start a ride.

 ### HTTPS request